qualityshepherd/brine/posts/of_yarn_and_bone.md

 - A king's slipper knows the king intimately
 - Dead flowers know death
 - Saliva carries a language; share it to bridge tongues
-- A hanging tree knows how to take life
+- A hanging tree has taken life
-- Ash remembers the fire
+- Ash mourns what was lost

 **To Cast**, roll `2d6` (or `3d6` for `Legendary Name`):
 - The higher die determines success (see #DICE)